Alogsdon/rspec-let-each/README.md

-a common dilemma I found when writing specs was enumerating all edge cases is DRY and gives good coverage but it requires too much block nesting and boiler plate also, I find it harder to follow e.g.
+a common dilemma I found when writing specs was enumerating all edge cases is DRY and gives good coverage but it requires too much block nesting/boiler plate.
+Also, contexts written like this are not compatible with `let`s, without some hackery.

+e.g.
 ```
 [foo,bar].each do |x_local|